kumojin/clean-code-presentation/slides.md

 # Open/Closed Principle
 ### Example: OCP broken

-- Depending on concrete implementation of `SimpleInvaderMover` and `OpenGlInvaderRenderer`
+- Depending on concrete implementation of `InvaderMover` and `InvaderRenderer`
-- If we need to change them, we need to change `InvaderAttack` directly
+- If we need to change them, have different ways to move and render, we need to change `InvaderAttack` directly

 ::window::
 ```ruby{10-11}